nicholasdille/container-slides/160_gitlab_ci/230_docker/exercise.md

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

+!!! tip "Attention"
+    You may experience a race condition between the service and the job.
+The following code adds a loop waiting for the Docker daemon:

+    ```bash
+    while ! docker version; do
+        echo "Waiting for Docker..."
+        sleep 2
+    done
+    ```

 ??? info "Hint (Click if you are stuck)"
     The service should be set to: